seriouslag/HttpClient/README.md

 </p>

 <p align="center">
+  This package's API is still developing and will not follow SEMVER until release 1.0.0.

   HttpClient helps standardarize making HTTP calls and handling when errors are thrown.
 HttpClient works both in the browser and node environments.
 Exposes an easy interface to abort HTTP calls using <a href="https://developer.mozilla.org/en-US/docs/Web/API/AbortController">AbortController</a>.
 See below about using AbortController in older environments.
 </p>